photo credit: Suzanne Cordeiro

 Honoring Excellence.
 Building Confidence.
 Launching Careers.

-- GAHSMTA Program Ads are now available for download.
+GAHSMTA Program Ads will be available for 2015-2016.
 Choose which format best suits your program needs.
+Please be sure to put one of these options in your show program.

 REWARDS FOR PARTICIPANTS AND PARTICIPATING SCHOOLS